marcschulder/polarity-shifter-resources/README.md

 M. Schulder, M. Wiegand, J. Ruppenhofer (2020).
 "Enhancing a Lexicon of Polarity Shifters through the Supervised Classification of Shifting Directions", in Proceedings of LREC, 2020.

 M. Schulder, M. Wiegand and J. Ruppenhofer (forthcoming).
-"Bootstrapped Creation of a Lexicon of Sentiment Polarity Shifters".
+"Automatic Generation of Lexica for Sentiment Polarity Shifters".

 R. Socher, A. Perelygin, J. Wu, J. Chuang, C. Manning, A. Ng, C. Potts: "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank", in Proceedings of EMNLP, 2013.